 Drawings, or Design Plans: As applicable, attach drawings, including plan and cross-section views, clearly depicting the location, size, and dimensions of the proposed activity, as well as the location of delineated waters on the site.
 The drawings should contain a title block, legend and scale, amount (in cubic yards, if applicable) and area (in acres) of fill, including both permanent and temporary impacts.
 The ordinary high-water mark or, if tidal waters, the mean high water mark and high tide line, should be shown (in feet), based on National Geodetic Vertical Datum (NGVD) or other appropriate referenced elevation and design plans.
 Maps prepared according to the description below may satisfy some or all of this information.

-Aquatic Resource Delineation Report: Dischargers proposing work within of waters of the state shall submit an aquatic resources delineation report (General Order section IV.E.2.c.i.2).
+Delineation: Dischargers proposing work resulting in impacts to waters of the state shall submit a delineation of impact sites (General Order section IV.E.3.c.i.3).

-Erosion and Sediment Control Plan: Dischargers proposing work that will result in soil disturbance shall provide an Erosion and Sediment Control Plan that reports on proposed project activities, CSDS occurrences, and BMPs that will be installed to prevent erosion and discharges of waste to waters of the state (General Order section IV.K).
+Erosion and Sediment Control Plan: Dischargers proposing work that will result in soil disturbance shall provide an Erosion and Sediment Control Plan that reports on proposed project activities, and BMPs that will be installed to prevent erosion and discharges of waste to waters of the state (General Order section IV.K).

 Temporary Impact Restoration Plan: Provide a restoration plan for projects that propose temporary impacts (General Order section IV.N).